JoeWoodworker

 Needle Flutter

-The truth is that we don't have the "overhead" as other companies.
-We ship website orders from my workshop so we don't need the high financial return from the sale of the systems and components.
+The truth is that we (my wife and I) don't have the "overhead" as other companies.
+We ship orders from a small rented warehouse so we don't need the high financial return from the sale of the systems and components.
 So what you get is a heavier duty system at the same price that can be modified and adapted as your veneering skills expand.
 For more information, check out this page...
 "Why Build A Vacuum Press"

-Excel Vacuum Pressing System .
+Excel 1 ™ Vacuum Press Kit .
 Generic Vacuum Press Kit

 Tubing 1/2" O.D. double-braid reinforced vinyl 5/16" O.D. vinyl

-Adjustable Yes: fully adjustable to prevent crushing and starving the glue surface No. User must use full force.
+Adjustable Fully adjustable to prevent crushing and starving the glue surface No. User must use full force.

 Pressure 560 to 1700 lbs/sqr ft.
 1700 lbs/sqr ft.